neurosnap/code-nest/README.md

-Based on the research presented before us it ought to follow that the popular repositories on Github that are actively maintained, with a large community of collaborators will a flow of control that reduces abrupt nesting.
+Based on the research presented before us it ought to follow that the popular repositories on Github that are actively maintained, with a large community of collaborators will have source code that reduces abrupt nesting.
 Why is this important?
 Rarely does readability seem to play an important role in most undergraduate discussions when it can in fact be one of the most important characteristics of widely used and maintainable code.
 Code that is only